Asisyas/TextMagicQuiz/README.md

 ## Features

-- The quiz can be taken multiple times; however, you can only take one quiz at a time.
+- The quiz can be taken multiple times.
 - Questions are selected randomly.
 However, if there are only a few questions, you might not notice the randomness.

 ## Additional Capabilities